 Southern States 200

-The Southern States 200 is a point-to-point mountain trail endurance event that follows the Pinhoti Trail from near Dalton, Georgia to the summit of Mt Cheaha in Alabama.
-The full course measures 203.10 miles with 27,933 feet of elevation gain.
-The route is fully marked with prismatic reflective flags, ribbons, and signs.
-Runners are allowed 100 hours to complete the course.
+The Southern States 200 is a mountain trail, point-to-point endurance event that follows the Pinhoti Trail from near Dalton, Georgia to the summit of Mt.
+Cheaha, the highest point in Alabama.
+The full course covers 202.41 miles and records 27,933 feet of elevation gain.
+Runners have 100 hours to complete the route and the course is fully marked with prismatic reflective flags, ribbons, and signs.